 What Is Book Banning, and How Does It Affect Society?

-The United States has a long history with book banning, and it’s not only picking up steam in 2022—it’s also becoming more problematic.
+The United States has a long history of book banning, and it’s not only picking up steam—it’s also becoming more problematic

 Freedom of speech is a fundamental right in America—unless, apparently, you write a book that some people disagree with.
 Book banning is not new: This form of censorship began in what is now the United States in the 17th century and never went away, although there have been periods when politically motivated moral panics made these challenges against “controversial” books far more frequent.
 Unfortunately, we’re living in one of those periods right now.

-The crusade to suppress already-marginalized voices has picked up steam in 2022, with increasing numbers of parents, activists, school boards and other local policymakers seizing the opportunity to enact bans and other restrictions on books in schools and public libraries.
-Some of the most frequently banned books include the graphic novel Maus by Art Spiegelman, The Bluest Eye by Toni Morrison, All Boys Aren’t Blue by George M. Johnson and Stamped: Racism, Antiracism and You by Ibram X. Kendi and Jason Reynolds.
+The crusade to suppress already-marginalized voices has picked up steam in recent years, with increasing numbers of parents, activists, school boards and other local policymakers seizing the opportunity to enact bans and other restrictions on books in schools and public libraries.
+Some of the most frequently banned books include critically acclaimed titles, like Maus by Art Spiegelman, The Bluest Eye by Toni Morrison, All Boys Aren’t Blue by George M. Johnson and Stamped: Racism, Antiracism and You by Ibram X. Kendi and Jason Reynolds.

 But what does book banning actually entail?
 Who decides which books stay or go?
 And is book banning even legal?
-Here’s what you need to know about this form of censorship and its cultural impact.
+Here’s what you need to know about this form of censorship and the cultural impact of banned books.

 What is book banning?